How did traveling become my job?

 Marion Pelouzet, the founder.

-How did travel become my job ?
+How did traveling become my job?

-A better balance between the artisan, you and me...
+A better balance between the artisan, you, and me...

 Discover my selection of Berber carpets here